ciscoski/ciscoski.github.io/_posts/2025-06-23-git-credential-wsl.md

 categories: wsl2 wsl git
 ---

-# Using Git Credential Manager (GCM) on Windows inside WSL

 This guide shows how to use the Git Credential Manager (GCM) installed on Windows to handle Git credentials securely from within WSL (Windows Subsystem for Linux).

 ## 🛠️ Prerequisites